rubocop/rubocop/manual/cops_lint.md

 This cop checks whether the end keywords of method definitions are aligned properly.

-Two modes are supported through the AlignWith configuration parameter.
+Two modes are supported through the EnforcedStyleAlignWith configuration parameter.
 If it's set to `start_of_line` (which is the default), the `end` shall be aligned with the start of the line where the `def` keyword is.
 If it's set to `def`, the `end` shall be aligned with the